 Job’s faith shines out and despite this most difficult test he does not question God’s wisdom and finally, God hears him, relieves him of his illness, with a spring of water.
 He restores to him his family and livestock.
 Once again Job is healthy, wealthy and a prosperous man.
 God makes Job’s patience and endurance a lesson for “those with understanding”.
 The closing statement is a Divine accolade for the patient Job “We found him to be patient.
 What a wonderful servant!
 So devout” (Saad: 44).

 Why Does God afflict us?
 Why take my child away from me?
 Why me?
 Are natural questions.
 The Muslims tried to explain these in a variety of ways.
 Here I have selected some common responses to this perennial enigma.
 I will be looking at this with the laws of belief.

 Life is a big test

 This is one of the reoccurring themes of the Quran.
 Repeated many times to emphasise the fact that a Muslim reconciles himself with that fact straight away, and not waste time commiserating on the loss.
-The Quran teaches, “You shall certainly be tested with something of fear and hunger, some loss in goods or lives or the fruits of your toil but give good news to those who patiently persevere, who say when afflicted by a calamity, To God we belong and to him is our return” (Al-Baqarah: 155).
+The Quran teaches, “We will certainly test you: with fear, hunger, loss of wealth, health and harvests.
+Give good news to the patient” (Al-Baqarah: 155).

 Can this religious philosophical framework adequately explain the death of a child to a bereaved mother?
 My answer is yes.
 Muslims will be just as sad to lose their loved one as anyone else, however they would not be hysterical or have suicidal despair.
 The attitude is one of truthful acceptance.
 Such reasoning coupled with deep faith in God’s benevolence does help many from despair.
 It gives meaning to life and shows it’s mysterious but under the control of the all-powerful Lord.